Unboxed-Software/solana-course/content/token-program.md

 - `connection` the JSON-RPC connection to the cluster
 - `payer` the account of the payer for the transaction
 - `account` the token account to delegate tokens from
-- `delegate` the account the owner is authorizing to transfer tokens from the token account
+- `delegate` the account the owner is authorizing to transfer or burn tokens
 - `owner` the account of the owner of the token account
-- `amount` the maximum number of tokens the delegate may transfer
+- `amount` the maximum number of tokens the delegate may transfer or burn

 Under the hood, the `approve` function creates a transaction with instructions obtained from the `createApproveInstruction` function: